 Best Commons for Amonkhet Remastered Draft

-For each color, we highlight the best three commons plus some honorable mentions (cards that are good but missed Top 3).
+For each color, we highlight the best three commons plus some honorable mentions (good cards that barely missed Top3).

 1. Gust Walker